• Skip to primary navigation

 loaf of shiny pain d'épices coated in honey and candied ginger

-Could it be the fragrance from the rye flour?
-Rye flour has an interesting sour and slightly acidic taste but it's also low in gluten.
+What makes gingerbread taste like gingerbread?
+It's the honey, the specific spices (see below) and the rye flour.
+Rye flour has an interesting sour and slightly acidic taste - plus it's also low in gluten.

-What's more, it freezes well up to 2 months.
+• it freezes well for up to 2 months.

 slice of dark brown glossy gingerbread topped with glacé ginger and star anise